Yoga is the practice to unify body, mind & soul.

 I was about to complete my Bachelor of Science in Psychology degree at university in Germany.
 But I was determined to make it both happen.
 Long days, early mornings in the shala and study weekends followed.

 I part of my YTT, I also started to practice ashtanga Mysore style, with Lucia Andrade (one of the few female certified teachers) teaching in Frankfurt that time.
 Mysore style implying that one would learn the series by heart and advance pose by pose over time.

 I remember being so in awe and wonder about the atmosphere in the room.. only hearing the waves of breath, feeling the deep silence in the room.. pure focus.. and on the outside stunning control of the body, flying in and out of poses.
 I never thought, I would reach very far, being quite weak, yet super flexible at the time.
 I continued any ways and learned so much about myself over all those years of practice.

 Exactly 8 years later, as I am writing this, I still feel that love for yoga.
 I have “achieved” what I had dreamed of: To reach third series, teach yoga & guide a Mysore program.
 And I gained much more through it – being assured of my strength and endurance in life.

 Yoga now is way more to me than just asana or studying scriptures.
 In the end it never really was about reaching anywhere, but returning to the stillness inside.
 Yoga for me has become a much vaster concept.
 A spiritual experience, purifying the way I see myself and the outer reality.
 Removing impurities, illusions, projections layer by layer.

 The state of yoga can arise in and beyond any yogic practice.
 I no longer need discipline to make me feel good about my progress in asana or life, nor do I need to advance in outer poses or any series on this planet, in order to be content.
-Yet, I fell free to do so, if it comes from a place of joy and presence.
+Yet, I feel free to do so, if it comes from a place of joy and presence.

 Form and style of it doesn't really matter anymore.